School Transport Information and Application Form

 Subject to meeting the eligibility criteria identified above, the Council will provide free transport as follows:

 Pupils will receive free transport if they live within the designated catchment of a Welsh medium or Dual Stream school, and satisfy the distance criteria outlined above.
-Free transport will not be provided to pupils whose parents choose to access Welsh medium primary provision at another school.
+Pupils who do not live within the catchment area of a welsh medium school will not be entitled to transport but may be able to access concessionary travel.

-Normal catchment area arrangements apply save that the Authority will only provide transport on a concessionary basis to the nearest faith school within eight miles of the pupil's home where the pupil lives outside the statutory walking distance and where admission to the school is on faith grounds as evidenced by a supporting letter from the pupil's local priest/vicar.
+Normal catchment area arrangements apply.
+However, the Authority will provide transport to the nearest faith school within eight miles of the pupil's home where the pupil lives outside the statutory walking distance and where admission to the school is on faith grounds as evidenced by a supporting letter from the pupil's local priest/vicar.

 A bus pass will be issued to those pupils entitled to transport, subject to the completion of an 'Application for School Transport Bus Pass' form.
-Passes must be carried daily and must be available for inspection by Authority Officers or contractors' personnel.
+For further details on how to apply, please see section 4) Applying for School Transport.
+Secondary pupils and College students must carry their bus pass daily and must be available for inspection by Authority Officers or contractors' personnel.
 Pupils without a bus pass may be refused travel.
 A £5 charge will be made for a replacement bus pass.
 The application form for a bus pass must be completed and submitted online.

 In the case of primary school pupils, they will be issued with a bus pass, but they will not be required to carry it on a daily basis.
 The Parent/Guardian should present it on the first day of travel so that the driver is aware that they have a pass and are entitled to travel.